promisegrid/paper-ism/README.md

 This paper explores the relationship between ISM, PT, and SST and introduces a generic language for describing state transitions in a way that aligns with these theories.

 For the purposes of this paper, it may be helpful to think of a promise as an assertion of fact as of a particular point on a timeline, with veracity equal to true, false, or undecided.

-### Promise Theory

-Promise Theory is a framework for modeling the behavior of autonomous agents in decentralized systems.
-It asserts that cooperation and coordination emerge from the voluntary commitments (promises) that agents make to one another.
-In Promise Theory:

-- **Agents are Autonomous**: Each agent controls its own behavior and cannot be compelled by others.

-- **Local Decision-Making**: Agents make decisions based on local information and the promises they have received from others.

-- **Trust and Verification**: Other agents may choose to rely on promises, and over time, trust is built based on the fulfillment of these promises.

-By applying Promise Theory to ISM, we ensure that agents interact through voluntary commitments, leading to a more resilient and adaptable system.
-Agents make promises about their state transitions, which are used by others to make informed decisions.

-### Semantic Spacetime

-Semantic Spacetime extends the concepts of space and time into the semantics of system interactions.
-In this framework:

-- **Agents**: Represent autonomous entities that interact with their environment and other agents.
-An agent may be as complex as a biological organism or as simple as a subatomic particle.

-- **Space**: Refers to the arrangement and relationships between agents.
-The spatial configuration affects how agents interact and disseminate information.

-- **Time**: Represents the sequence and timing of interactions.
-Temporal aspects influence the causality and synchronization of events.
-The arrow of time, often associated with increasing entropy according to the second law of thermodynamics, implies that systems naturally evolve from states of lower entropy to higher entropy.
-In Semantic Spacetime, this entropy arrow reflects the progression of system states and the irreversibility of certain processes.

-- **Local Interactions**: Emphasizes that system behavior emerges from local interactions rather than global control.

-- **Emergent Behavior**: Complex system behaviors arise from the simple interactions of agents over spacetime.

-In the context of ISM, Semantic Spacetime provides a backdrop for understanding how agents' promises and state transitions unfold over time and across the network.
-By considering both spatial and temporal dimensions, we can better model and predict the behavior of the decentralized system.

-### Semantic Spacetime and ISM Compatibility

 Semantic Spacetime offers a conceptual framework for understanding decentralized systems as a set of agents operating autonomously in both space and time.
 Agents in SST interact with their environment and each other based on local information and promises.
 Time and space are fundamental aspects of how agents coordinate and change state.